mudpuppy

 receive the matched groups as a separate list argument to the decorated function.

-, then the line that matched the trigger's pattern
+If gag is True, then the line that matched the trigger's pattern will be

 gagged and not displayed in the MUD output area.
 This is useful for suppressing